 We schedule brief supervised meetings at first.
 Short, positive sessions reduce fear and reinforce curiosity.
 Over days, we lengthen interactions as the parrot shows relaxed feathers, soft chirps, and willingness to step up.

-For bird-to-bird encounters, we pick neutral space and clear objectives.
+For bird-to-bird encounters, we pick a neutral space and clear objectives.
 Visual contact, then brief supervised play, helps a playful feathered friend learn social cues.
-We avoid mixing species known to be aggressive together.
+We avoid mixing species that are known to be aggressive.
 Local avian clubs and aviary visits offer guided playdates under experienced supervision.

 Predictability matters to a happy parrot.
 We build a daily social schedule with morning greetings, an afternoon play window, and quiet evenings.
 Consistent timing helps a pet parrot’s socialization routine feel safe and rewarding.
 The bird learns when to expect attention and when to rest.